Nokia protests against Indian tax probe

 Nokia said the actions of the tax authorities were "unacceptable and inconsistent with Indian standards of fair play and governance."

-A senior Indian tax official said in January that the investigation related to allegations that Nokia may have evaded around 30 billion rupees ($558 million) in taxes.
+A senior Indian tax official said in January that the investigation related to allegations that Nokia may have evaded around 30 billion rupees in taxes.